-EAU1990D To check the engine oil level
+990F To check the engine oil level

-- 1. After warming up the engine, wait a few minutes for the oil to settle. - 2.
-With the vehicle on a level surface. hold it upright for an accurate reading. - 3.
-Look at the check window located at the bottom-right side of the crankcase.
+- After warming up the engine, wait a few minutes for the oil level to settle for an accurate reading. - With the vehicle on a level surface, hold it upright for an accurate reading. - Look at the check window located at the bottom-right side of the crankcase.

 - 1. Engine oil filler cap

 - 2. Engine oil level check window

 - 3. Maximum level mark

-- Minimum level mark
+- 4. Minimum level mark